numaproj/numalogic/docs/autoencoders.md

 Numalogic supports 2 variants of Autoencoders currently.
 More details can be found [here](https://www.deeplearningbook.org/contents/autoencoders.html).

-### 1. Undercomplete autoencoders
+### 1. Autoencoders

+Basic autoencoders aim to find representations of the input data in a latent dimensional space.
-This is the simplest version of autoencoders where it is made sure that the latent dimension is smaller than the encoding and decoding dimesions.
+Ideally, in order for the network to learn meaningful patterns, it is recommended that undercomplete architectures are used, i.e. the latent space dimension being less than the input dimension.

 Examples would be `VanillaAE`, `Conv1dAE`, `LSTMAE` and `TransformerAE`